Lobaro/docs/docs/tools/lobaro-tool.md

 Alternativly download the windows installer and start this.

-!!! danger
+!!! note
     Windows might show up a security warning and ask you to proceed anyway.
+This is behavior is normal.